migueljpi/migueljpi/README.md

 Welcome to my GitHub page!
 I just finished a Web Development bootcamp at Le Wagon, and I'm looking for my first job as a web developer. 😄

-Link with me on [LinkedIn](https://www.linkedin.com/in/miguelines/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/miguelines/).

 Check out [Compawtible](https://www.compawtible.me), where your perfect pet match is waiting. 🐶🐱🐹